YiweiHou/LargePNet-for-fluorescence-image-restoration/README.md

 ## Acknowledgement

-  The development of the code mainly refers the codes provided by the following works:
+  The development of the code mainly refers to the codes provided by the following works:

   1. Ding, X. et al. Scaling Up Your Kernels to 31x31: Revisiting Large Kernel Design in CNNs.
 In IEEE Conference on Computer Vision and Pattern Recognition (2022).